 Plaza del Duque 7 and 13 (kitchenware, electrical goods, linen)

 It's no exaggeration to say you can buy almost anything here; they claim to offer 500,000 items in their 200 departments.
-The main store at the top of Sierpes has fashion departments for men, women and children, a great toiletries hall and an excellent supermarket with a wide selection of olive oils and wine.
+The main store at the top of Sierpes has fashion departments for men, women and children, a great toiletries hall and an excellent gourmet food store, plus a supermarket, both with a wide selection of olive oils and wine.
 You can also buy English newspapers and magazines.
 Beware though, prices are steep.

 |Souvenirs from Seville.|